vuongducphuong/documentation/content/applications/sales/subscriptions/upselling.rst

 .. image:: upselling/upsell-your-subscription.png
   :align: center
-  :alt: Upsell your subscription with Odoo Subscriptions
+  :alt: Upsell your subscription with Leansoft Subscriptions

 By using the smart button *Upsell*, you are able to create a new quotation with new subscription products and send it to your customers for approval.

 .. image:: upselling/use-of-the-upsell-button-in-odoo-sales.png
   :align: center
-  :alt: Add products to your subscription via the upsell option in Odoo Subscriptions
+  :alt: Add products to your subscription via the upsell option in Leansoft Subscriptions

 .. important::
    When the quotation is confirmed by your customers, the products are added to the initial